 Scott was appointed Deputy CEO in 2019 and has been with Charities Institute Ireland since its inception in 2016.
 In his current role Scott oversees Cii’s operational policies, rules, initiatives, and goals.
 Scott helps Cii execute long-term and short-term plans and directives by implementing judgement, vision, management, and leadership.

-With over twenty years’ experience in business operations, strategic development and sales Scott has a proven track record in stakeholder management, budget forecasting, and event management across multiple sectors in Australia, Ireland and the UK.
+With over twenty years’ experience in business operations, strategic development and sales Scott has a proven track record in stakeholder management, budget forecasting, and event management across multiple sectors in Ireland, Australia and the UK.

 Mark Hughes, Director of Communications & Membership Services